andreea1110/ebola-project/lab_book.md

 Site model: use the paper's

-discrete phylogeography: one coalescent for the whole tree --> only one pop size estimate epidemics transmission is modelled as a nucleotide substitution (flipping a coin) --> bias
+discrete phylogeography: one coalescent for the whole tree --> only one pop size estimate epidemics transmission is modelled as a nucleotide substitution (flipping a coin): leads to bias

 **MASCOT (Andreea)**
+models a structured population
 10 pop size estimates
 with 200 sequences (10 different locations): very slow with 50 sequences (4 different locations): still very slow, bad mixing